-The Digital Collections consist primarily of over 55,000 documents (approximately 2 million pages) relating to New York State.
+The Digital Collections consist of over 80,000 documents, primarily relating to New York State.

 There are three main collections:

-Other Digital Collections: You can also access other digital materials collected by the NYS Office of Cultural Education (OCE), which includes the State Archives, Library, and Museum.
-Collections include digitized photographs, manuscripts, and other material, mainly in jpg format.
+Archives Digital Collections: You can also access other digital materials collected by the NYS Office of Cultural Education (OCE), which includes the State Archives, Library, and Museum.
+This collection includes digitized photographs, manuscripts, and other material, mainly in jpg format.
 The majority of the items in this collection are from the NYS Archives, but it also includes hundreds of NYS Library images.

-The Digital Collections can be accessed from any computer with a web browser (Chrome, Firefox, Safari, etc.) and a PDF viewer such as Adobe Acrobat Reader.
-The Digital Collections are best viewed using an updated browser and a current version of Acrobat Reader.
+The Digital Collections can be accessed from any computer with a web browser and a PDF viewer such as Adobe Acrobat Reader.

 Users have two options for accessing the documents:

-Browse: Search is the default, but if you prefer to browse, you can click on the Browse tab (see screenshot at right), which allows you to find documents via a predefined hierarchy.
-The hierarchy contains levels or folders, and documents can reside at any level within this structure.
-Click on "Library 1" and then "Digital Collections" and you are then taken to the two main folders of our collection:
+Browse: Search is the default, but if you prefer to browse, you can click on the Browse tab (see screenshot at right), which allows you to find documents via the folders.

 You can continue to drill down by clicking on each individual folder to browse its contents.
 At all times during browse, the browse folder hierarchy in which you are currently browsing appears beneath the blue bar at the top of the screen, similar to breadcrumbs on a webpage.
 If at any time you want to go back up to a previous browse level, just click on the folder name link in the browse folder hierarchy.